Brown Butter meets Banana Bread.

 Avoid over-mixing

 You do not want to over-mix.
 Over-mixing the batter will lead to dense bread.
 This is a baking no-no. Gluten formation occurs with mixing.
-When too much gluten formation occurs before baking, you can end up with a dense, not fully risen, chewy banana bread instead of the soft and chewy texture we are all hoping for.
+When too much gluten formation occurs before baking, you can end up with a dense, not fully risen, chewy banana bread instead of the soft and chewy texture we all hope for.

 Leavening agents